tlack/motioncam/README.md

 This collection of software lets you set up ad-hoc camera thingies.

-It presents a web-based view of your Arducam-based camera and optionally uploads frames when it detects motion.
+It presents a web-based view of your Arducam-based camera and optionally uploads camera frames to an Internet server when it detects motion.

 Hardware
 --------